 Like a flower opening one petal at a time, unfolding to reveal a beautiful, tender flower, courage unfolds bit by bit.
 But it doesn’t feel tender like the velvety petals of a rose.
 It feels like being cracked open by being thrown from a height, shattering you open over and over and over again, like a seagull opening a mussel on the rocks.

 The Fork In The Path

-Taking the road less traveled wasn’t really a choice for me.
+Taking the road less travelled wasn’t really a choice for me.
 It was born out of pain and suffering.
-So much so that I simply had to find an alternative because I couldn’t continue the road more traveled anymore.
+So much so that I simply had to find an alternative because I couldn’t continue the road more travelled anymore.
 That was seven years ago, maybe longer.

 One day, waking up I realized that the pain of the unknown and change was better than the suffering of remaining where I was.
 I quit my job and decided to surrender to what life wanted to show me.
 Foolishly I expected to see all the things I wanted.